Scott Rogowsky Exits as HQ Trivia Host After Landing Gig at John Skipper-Led DAZN

 In a statement, HQ Trivia said, “We’ve come a long way since Scott Rogowsky’s first trivia game and we’re grateful for everything he’s done for the platform.
 This is a team that creates products for talent to really shine — we’re just getting started at HQ Trivia, and as he makes his next move, wanted to take a minute to thank him for being part of our journey.”

-Rogowsky told TMZ, “Nothing in my decade-plus entertainment career has. meant more to me personally and professionally than my involvement with HQ.”
-But, he added, “I am delighted to begin this next chapter in my career with the amazing people at MLB and DAZN.”
+Rogowsky told TMZ, “Nothing in my decade-plus entertainment career has meant more to me personally and professionally than my involvement with HQ.”
+He added, “I am delighted to begin this next chapter in my career with the amazing people at MLB and DAZN.”

-HQ Trivia says it draws “hundreds of thousands of players to the platform daily,” and has landed sponsorship deals.
-But by all accounts, HQ Trivia’s audience isn’t what it once was: According to research firm App Annie, it was the No. 6 app in January 2018 by downloads, then dropped to No. 585 in August 2018 — and vanished from the ranking of the top 1,500 apps in March 2019.
+HQ Trivia says it draws “hundreds of thousands of players to the platform daily” and has landed several big sponsorship deals, including with Warner Bros., NBC, Universal Pictures, Google, GM, and Nike.
+But by all accounts, HQ Trivia’s audience well off its highs a year ago.
+The app in March 2019 was installed by approximately 160,000 first-time users, down 92% from 1.97 million in March 2018, according to research firm Sensor Tower.
+HQ Trivia was the No. 6 app in January 2018 by downloads, per researcher App Annie, then dropped to No. 585 in August 2018 — and vanished from the ranking of the top 1,500 apps last month.

 Since launching, HQ Trivia has spawned several copycat rivals, including Facebook’s Confetti.
 HQ Trivia’s games run weekdays at 3 p.m. and 9 p.m.
 ET and on the weekends at 9 p.m.
 ET.
 In the game’s regular format, players must correctly answer all 12 multiple-choice questions (with a 10-second time limit, to thwart cheating).